Gwenllian Lâs (ffugenw) —

 I had been an adjunct (crap contracts, low pay, non tenure-track, almost nil benefits) professor at UBC — with over seven years full time experience.
 I won a teaching prize and my evaluations and reviews were consistently among the very highest in the Faculty of Arts.
 My teaching portfolio includes a range of syllabi that have explored the intersections of religion, gender, culture, and ethics through comparative literature.
 My research investigated sexual difference, queerness and youth narratives, identity politics and ethics — with specialized training in psychoanalysis, translation theory, and phenomenological theory.
 You can find my curriculum vitae here, which lists my peer-reviewed contributions.

+I left academia.
+UBC English is a despicable, hostile place for transsexual women and I urge everyone to stay away from that hypocritical hole of gossip, censorship, and gleeful transphobia.
 Let me tell you about the time I was lying on my couch in agony, recovering from SRS only two weeks before, when my dept head sent me a rude and threatening letter, because I gave a student with severe mental health issues a conditional pass on a final exam based on her term work.
 Spoiler: I wrote back immediately resigning.